rotimiazeez/my-first-capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to Cindy Shin (Owner of the original result)
 - Inspiration, resources/assets used
 - etc